 Closing date for registration: 23rd of March

-Welcome to Brighton and to the University of Sussex.
-We are pleased to be hosting the 46th Academy of International Business UK & Ireland Chapter Conference.
+Welcome to Glasgow and to the University of Glasgow.
+We are pleased to be hosting the 47th Academy of International Business UK & Ireland Chapter Conference.

-All in all, we hope that you will enjoy the conference and the city of Brighton.
+All in all, we hope that you will enjoy the conference and the city of Glasgow.

 With Kind Regards,

 Rose Narooz , Pavlos Dimitratos and Margaret Fletcher